Federal Budget: Government Adds $662B of Debt in Three Months

 Figure 8: TTM Interest Expense

 The table below goes deeper into the numbers of each category.
-The key takeaways from the charts and table:

 Monthly and Average Monthly Comparison